eliooooooo/Starter-tailwind-sass/Readme.md

 # Discover the TailwindCSS/Sass Starter pack

 This is a Sass and TailwindCSS starter pack.
 It can be use with with any other technology.
 If you change the tree structure, remember to update the links in the `esbuild` files and `tailwind.config.js`.
+This package also contain `Alpinejs`.
+The `lando` environnement should be configured and ready to use.

+## Requirements

+This package is configurated for an WSL environnement. (https://learn.microsoft.com/en-us/windows/wsl/install) To use the `lando` feature, you have to install lando and docker in your environnement. (https://lando.dev/download) The package is using npm, so you need a nodejs installation. (https://nodejs.org/en)

 ## Getting Started